RAND-University of Pittsburgh Health Institute

 Michael Greenberg

 Michael Greenberg (PhD, Psychology, Duke University; JD, Harvard University) is a clinical psychologist and a lawyer.
 Prior to joining RAND, he worked as an attorney at Ropes & Gray, a large Boston law firm, and held a psychology internship at the Dartmouth-Hitchcock Medical Center in New Hampshire.
 Dr.Greenberg’s work at RAND has included empirical research projects on topics spanning health care, civil justice, and national security.
-Two recent examples include studies of policy challenges for the implementation of scalable physician-level performance measurements, and of opportunities for quality-improvement interventions in hospital-based care for depression.
+Two recent examples of his work include a study of the relationship between patient safety outcomes and medical malpractice claiming in California; and serving as the contractual evaluator for AHRQ’s national Patient Safety and Medical Liability Reform Demonstration program.
 Dr. Greenberg is broadly interested in policy problems related to the delivery of health care, and at the interface between the health care system, government regulation, and the civil justice system.
-He is currently leading or co-leading several research projects at RAND, including a survey of medical malpractice plaintiffs’ attorneys; a study of threat and liability issues connected with maritime terrorism; and (for the U.S. Army), a study of personnel issues and challenges connected with recent mobilizations by the Army National Guard.
+Dr. Greenberg also serves as the Director of the RAND Center for Corporate Ethics and Governance, where he leads RAND efforts to develop new projects and pathbreaking symposium events on related law and business issues.
+Beyond his role at RAND, Dr. Greenberg also has adjunct appointments at the University of Pittsburgh Law School, the University of Pittsburgh Medical School, and at Heinz College, Carnegie Mellon University.

 Amelia Haviland